apache/jackrabbit-site/src/site/markdown/downloads.md

 Verify
 ------

-It is essential that you verify the integrity of the downloaded files using the PGP signatures or SHA1 and SHA512 checksums.
+It is essential that you verify the integrity of the downloaded files using the PGP signatures or SHA512 checksums.
 Please read [Verifying Apache HTTP Server Releases](http://httpd.apache.org/dev/verification.html) for more information on why you should verify our releases.